Messiah64/Neural-Drive/README.md

 # Neural Control System

-A brain-computer interface (BCI) system that enables control of physical devices through neural signal processing and classification.
+A brain-computer interface (BCI) system that enables control of physical devices through thoughts alone.

 ## Overview

-This project implements a complete neural control system with the following components:
+The following are the components that make up the system:

 1. **Web Interface** - A React-based UI for feature calibration and real-time monitoring
-2. **Backend Server** - A Flask Python application that processes EMG/neural signals, trains ML models, and communicates predictions
+2. **Backend Server** - A Flask Python application that processes subvocal signals, trains ML models, and communicates predictions
 3. **IoT Devices** - ESP32-based devices that receive commands and control physical components:
-   - **House Device** - Controls a servo and NeoPixel display
+   - **House Device** - Simulates a house with a fan and a light
    - **Car Device** - Controls motors with directional LED indicators

-The system captures neural or EMG signals, processes them using Independent Component Analysis (ICA), classifies them with machine learning, and sends binary control signals (0/1) to connected devices via WebSockets.
+The system captures and amplifies subvocal signals using store-bought $10 signal amplifiers, classifies them with machine learning, and sends binary control signals (0/1) to connected devices via WebSockets.

 ## Components